CSCfi/csc-user-guide/docs/quantum-computing/overview.md

 **5 Qubit Quantum Computer**

-!!! warning "FiQCI Pilot Phase is now open!"
+!!! success "FiQCI Pilot Phase is now open!"
     The FiQCI Pilot Phase is now open!
 [More details about the Pilot Phase](../helmi/lumi-helmi-pilot-phase/).

 Helmi, the first Finnish quantum computer, built by IQM and operated by VTT.
 Presently, Helmi provides 5 qubits, and will be upgraded to 20, then 50 qubits in the near future.
 With Helmi, users can run quantum programmes and algorithms on a platform with real noise and decoherence.